tanu91112/SecureMindAI_EncryptedFraudDetectionSystem/README.md

 Financial fraud costs billions annually, but traditional fraud detection systems often compromise data privacy.
 SecureMindAI solves this by:
 - ✅ Detecting fraud with >98% accuracy
-- ✅ Keeping all data encrypted at rest and in-use
+- ✅ Keeping all data encrypted at rest and in use
 - ✅ Providing real-time detection (<10ms latency)
 - ✅ Maintaining full auditability and transparency